-Cuba has been off the grid for US Citizens for over 50 years.
-It's been restricted for so long that it has taken on mythological features of a forbidden land.
-In reality it's a beautiful 700 mile long island in the middle of the Caribbean Sea rich in 500 years of history and culture.
+Cuba has been off the grid for US Citizens for almost 60 years.
+It's been restricted for so long that it has become mythological.
+In reality it's a beautiful 700 mile long island in the middle of the Caribbean Sea rich in 500 years of history and culture, with warm friendly people.

 In 2012 attending the Annual Havana International Jazz Festival was difficult to gain permission to travel, we had to fly a circular route from Key West to Nassau and then to Havana.
-I discovered this photographic treasure trove and the wonderful friendly people of this forbidden land.
+I discovered this photographic treasure trove and its wonderful people.

 I visited a number of cities and towns and have categorized my photos in four main groups, Streets of Havana, Havana, The Music of Havana, Cuba Countryside.

-I plan to return as often as possible and add to this collection of the "forbidden land" with all my new friends.
+I plan to return often and add to this collection of the "mythological land" with all my new friends.